EshietIy/Fix_My_Code_Challenge/README.md

 # 0x00.
 Fix my code
-<p> Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!
+<p> <b> Fix my code</b> is a new type of project, where we’ll jump into an existing code base and fix it!

 Sometimes you will know the language, sometimes not.